gentoan5plus/tutor/content/intro.md

 Để sử dụng Mẫu bài học để tạo trang web của riêng bạn - > tạo một bản sao và thay thế nội dung mẫu bằng nội dung của riêng bạn!

-Learn-Static Lesson Template is a Jekyll project to create a simple lesson or workshop website, with a [Bootstrap](https://getbootstrap.com/)-based theme, designed for hosting on [GitHub Pages](https://pages.github.com/).

-It features a sidebar navigation providing clear structure for step by step content.
-The sidebar nav supports pages nested into sections to help organize your lesson content.

-All content is written using basic Markdown, making it simple to write, edit, and reuse lesson materials.

-To use Lesson Template to create your own website--> make a copy and replace the template content with your own!

 ## Why?